Samer-Is/Survival-Analysis/README.md

-# Survival-Analysis
+#

-Survival Analysis project for the Data Science Masters.
+## Project info

 The main goal of this project is to analyis the time to internship for my school students, and how smoking would affect the duration.

-## Project info

 The final report should answer these basic questions: